zackhillman/engw3302/password_security.md

 charlie     correcthorsebatterystaple
 ```

 This is an exmaple of a plaintext password file.
 If a malicious "hacker" gained access to this file, they would IMMEDIATELY have access to every account.
-This is extremely unsafe!
+This is extremely unsafe! <Here is a list of things they could do to show why it is unsafe>

 **Hashed & Salted**